Establishment

 Potential Membership

-Membership to the guild is by invitation only.
+Membership to the guild is by invitation

-When an interested party has attended ten dance practices and can perform
+is welcome to dance.
+When an interested party has attended ten dance

-three dances, he or she may approach guild members expressing an interest
+practices and can perform three dances, he or she may approach guild

-in joining the guild.
-If guild members feel that the candidate is indeed
+members expressing an interest in joining the guild.
+If guild members

-dedicated to the pursuit of dance, an invitation to join will be extended.
+an invitation to join will be extended.

 Status

-To maintain active status, a member must participate
+status, a member must

-guild after a one-year period of inactivity, unless there are extenuating
+period of inactivity, unless there are extenuating circumstances

-circumstances and the guild is so informed.
+and the guild is so informed.

-Honorary guild membership will be granted on
+membership will be granted on an individual basis by a 75% vote

-an individual basis by a 75% vote of the active members.
-Honorary guild
+of the active members.
+Honorary guild members are those individuals

-members are those individuals who wish to be formally associated with
+who wish to be formally associated with the Saltatoris Dance Guild

-the Saltatoris Dance Guild but, for whatever reason, do not wish to participate
+but, for whatever reason, do not wish to participate in the ranking

-ranking insignia.
+insignia.

 Advancement

 There are five ranks within the guild.
-New members

-may display the guild badge.
-When a guild member feels he or she has achieved
+this time, the member may display the guild badge.
+When a guild

-the next rank, he needs to present his case to the guild.
-Advancement
+member feels he or she has achieved the next rank, he needs to present

-will be granted if a majority vote of the guild members so deem it.
-Any
+vote of the guild members so deem it.
+Any teaching requirement must

-teaching requirement must have been witnessed and approved by at least
+have been witnessed and approved by at least two guild members in

-two guild members in order to qualify for the rank.
+order to qualify for the rank.

 Ranked guild members are entitled to embellish